 Go for a walk

 All the ideas I’ve been working through percolate as I walk, and what comes out at the end is often much more useful.
-Sometimes I might be struggling to find the best way to connect two disparate topics; another day I might be trying to think of a good book title or I might be trying to find the best way to describe a complex concept in more simple language.
+Sometimes, I might be struggling to find the best way to connect two disparate topics; another day, I could be trying to think of a good book title, or I may be trying to find the best way to describe a complex concept in more simple language.

 Have a change of scene